This Is for the Lover in You: Babyface version

 "This Is for the Lover in You" was later remade by American singer, songwriter, and record producer Babyface for his fourth studio album, The Day (1996).
 It features LL Cool J and the former members of Shalamar: Howard Hewett, Jody Watley, and Jeffrey Daniel.
 The Babyface version was a successful hit, reaching #6 on the US Hot 100 chart, #2 on the US R&B chart, and #12 on the UK Singles Chart.
 The song was considered to be atypical for Babyface when it was released.
 The song's main melody bears resemblance to Teddy Pendergrass' hit "Close the Door".

 Critical reception

-Larry Flick from Billboard described Babyface's version as "a smoldering, jeep-fashioned revision" of a Shalamar chestnut that reunites the original members of that act on background vocals.
+Larry Flick from Billboard magazine described Babyface's version as "a smoldering, jeep-fashioned revision" of a Shalamar chestnut that reunites the original members of that act on background vocals.
 He added, "It's a nice touch, though nothing diverts the ear from Babyface's suave and soulful vocals for longer than a second or two.
 Added juice is provided by LL Cool J, who freestyles in the background with macho flair—a vibrant contrast to Babyface's performance.
 No need to speculate on this single's success.
 Just get used to hearing it on the radio nonstop for the next couple of months."